Share On

 • Worms (please note that the absence of visible worms does not mean the individual does not have parasitic worms or other parasitic infection)

-• Consistently foamy, loose or abnormally colored stool that cannot be explained by diet
+• Consistently foamy, loose or abnormally colored droppings that cannot be explained by diet

 • Watery droppings from a chicken who looks unwell

-In the beginning, it can be overwhelming to figure out what is normal and what is cause for concern.
-When in doubt, grab a fecal sample and connect with your veterinarian.
-Chickens poop a lot, so you’ll get lots of opportunities to familiarize yourself with the wide range of normal poop!
-If you have concerns about a certain individual and their poop, it’s a good idea to contact your veterinarian and submit a sample for diagnostic testing.
+In the beginning, it can be overwhelming figuring out what is normal and what is cause for concern, but chickens poop a lot, so you’ll get plenty of opportunities to familiarize yourself with the wide range of normal poop!
+If you have concerns about a certain individual and their poop, contact your veterinarian and submit a sample for diagnostic testing.
+Similarly, if you are unsure if what you are seeing is cause for concern or not, it’s a good idea to collect a fecal sample and reach out to your veterinarian.

 A compass with a number of ambassador residents surrounding it